Full Time Faculty

 Adjunct Professor of Interpreting the Faith for the Church

-M.Div., Duke University Divinity School
+M.Div., Vanderbilt University Divinity School

 Rev. Wilson Dickinson earned his B.A. degree from Transylvania University, his M.Div. from Vanderbilt University Divinity School, and his Ph.D. in Religion from Syracuse University.
 He has taught at Syracuse University and Transylvania University where he was also Associate Dean for Religious Life from 2012 to 2016.
 An ordained minister in the Christian Church (Disciples of Christ), he has served the church in a variety of local and national contexts.